rpfilomeno/gTTS-Fast-Api/README.md

 # gTTS-Fast-Api

-gTTS playback on your computer via API with queing, best use for AI agents that would update you automously.
+Good TTS Fast API is a TTS playback on your computer via API with queing, best use for AI agents that would update you automously.

+## Setup Kokoro-FastAPI

+Quickest Start Kokoro (docker run)
+### the `latest` tag can be used, though it may have some unexpected bonus features which impact stability.
+ Named versions should be pinned for your regular usage.
+ Feedback/testing is always welcome

+docker run -p 8880:8880 ghcr.io/remsky/kokoro-fastapi-cpu:latest # CPU, or:
+docker run --gpus all -p 8880:8880 ghcr.io/remsky/kokoro-fastapi-gpu:latest  #NVIDIA GPU
 ## Install Uv
 See https://docs.astral.sh/